lbod/delite-tutorial-old/beginner.md

 `"delite/handlebars!./BlogPost/BlogPost.html"` and assign the resolved template to the `template` property of our widget i.e. `template: template`.

 ####Using handlebars templates
-Imagining we need to implement this blogging widget, the widget needs to show the blog title (which we've already done with `{{value}}`, a date it was published, the author and the content of the blog.
+Imagining we need to implement this blogging widget, the widget needs to show the blog title (which we've already done with `{{value}}`, the date it was published, the author and the content of the blog.

 Let's make some changes:
 #####Template
-Change our template to add new properties for a blog author, when the blog was published and the text of the blog in `./BlogPost/BlogPost.html`:
+Change our template to add new properties for the blog author, when the blog was published and the text of the blog in `./BlogPost/BlogPost.html`:
 ```html
 <template>